Kingslayer9988/bgo_holding/README.md

 # BGO HOLDING - WORK STUFF

-I Strongly advice anybody to not copy or clone this Repo.
+⚠️ **I strongly advise anybody to not copy or clone this Repo.** ⚠️

-I would wish to make this Repository private but i have no acces to it in work then.
+I would wish to make this Repository private but I have no access to it at work.

-There would be an easy fix: please somehow make this 3 programms accesable on Work-Devices.
+There would be an easy fix: please somehow make these 3 programs accessible on Work-Devices:
- - VS-Code [Developed by Microsoft, Free as in Price, there is a Opensource Client Version]
+- **VS-Code** [Developed by Microsoft, Free as in Price, there is an Open-source Client Version]
- - WSL (Windows-Subsystem-for-Linux) [Developed by Microsoft + Linux which if ofcourse OpenSource]
+- **WSL (Windows-Subsystem-for-Linux)** [Developed by Microsoft + Linux which is of course OpenSource]
- - Github [Godfather of Opensource Community]
+- **GitHub** [Godfather of Open-source Community]

 ## Profi-Tour
 For Profi-Tour things, look in the documentation folder.